bluenote-1577/floria/README.md

 ## Introduction

-**floria** is a software package for recovering microbial haplotypes and clustering reads at the strain level from metagenomic sequencing data.
+**Floria** is a software package for recovering microbial haplotypes and clustering reads at the strain level from metagenomic sequencing data.
 See [the introduction here](https://phase-doc.readthedocs.io/en/latest/introduction.html) for more information.

 After calling SNPs against reference genomes __or__ a metagenomic assembly, floria produce strain-level clusters of short or long reads and their haplotypes **in minutes**.